Instruments played by the Rolling Stones

 The Rolling Stones, an English rock band, have been active since 1962.
-Originally a counterpoint to The Beatles, the group took influences from the Blues, rock'n'roll and R&B. Most of their recordings feature a core of drums, bass, two guitars and a lead vocal, though there have been numerous variations on this in the studio.
+Originally a counterpoint to The Beatles, the group took influences from the blues, rock'n'roll and R&B. Most of their recordings feature a core of drums, bass, two guitars and a lead vocal, though there have been numerous variations on this in the studio.

 Keith Richards

 Keith Richards used a Harmony H72 Meteor on early tours, before switching to an Epiphone Casino.
 After the Stones became successful in the US, Richards acquired a Gibson Firebird and a 1959 Les Paul with a Bigsby Vibrato system.
 He used this Les Paul live, switching to a Custom model in 1966.
 Richards' use of the Les Paul in a British rock band helped popularise the model and ultimately lead to production resuming.

 In the late 1960s, Richards played a three pickup Les Paul Custom and began to use Fender Telecasters.
 For The Stones in the Park, he played an Epiphone Casino and a Gibson Flying V. On the late 1969 tour he acquired an Ampeg Dan Armstrong model and he used this during the live recording of Get Yer Ya-Ya's Out!.

 From 1970 onwards, Richards began using Telecasters as his main onstage guitar.
 His favourite model is nicknamed "Micawber" which he received on his 27th birthday (18 December) as a gift from Eric Clapton.
 Richards replaced the original stock single-coil neck pickup with a Gibson PAF humbucking pickup in 1972.

-He used several other Telecasters on tours and in the studio but primarily the Telecaster Deluxe and a so-called "Hot Rod" Telecaster.
-The Deluxe was used on the Exile On Main Street tours and Richards was featured in a Fender advertisement promoting the model.
-The "Hot Rod" Tele was used on the Love You Live album in the songs with Open G tuning.
+He used several other Telecasters on tours and in the studio but primarily the Telecaster Custom.
+The Custom was used on several tours between 1975 and 2008, and Richards was featured in a Fender advertisement promoting the model.
+From 2003 until 2008 it was used live for songs in Open G tuning, primarily "Jumpin' Jack Flash".

 Since 1980, Richards has used other guitars besides the Telecaster, including a Les Paul Junior and Gibson ES-335.